Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Sprinter Fuel Mileage

-Prior to 2024, the Sprinter came in Diesel and Gas options.
-Gas offered a 4-cylinder model, and the diesel came in a 4 or 6-cylinder.
-As of 2024, Mercedes has eliminate the offering of Gas Sprinter vans altogether and only offers the 4-cylinder turbo-diesel.
+Prior to 2024 the Sprinter came in Diesel and Gas options.
+Gas had a 4-cylinder and Diesel had a 4 or 6-cylinder.
+As of 2024 Mercedes has eliminated the Gas Sprinter altogether and only offers the 4-cylinder turbo-diesel.

 Transit Fuel Mileage

-The Ford Transits are available in both Gas and Diesel in their current offerings.
-Their 3.5L V6 Ecoboost is by far the most popular offering but they do offer a 2.0L turbo-diesel.
+The Ford Transits are available in Gas and Diesel in their current offerings.
+They have a 3.5L V6 Ecoboost which is the most popular but they also offer a 2.0L turbo-diesel.

-Ford Transit's fuel economy varies with the choice of its engines.
-The popular 3.5L V6 Ecoboost engine, known for its robust performance, delivers an average of 15 miles per gallon (mpg) in city driving and about 19 mpg on the highway.
+Ford Transit’s fuel economy varies with the engine choice.
+The popular 3.5L V6 Ecoboost engine which is known for its power delivers 15 mpg city and 19 mpg highway.

-On the other hand, the 2.0L Turbo-Diesel engine has similar fuel economy as the Sprinter.
-In conclusion, the choice between the two engines largely depends on the user's specific needs and preferences, be it power and performance or fuel efficiency.
+The 2.0L Turbo-Diesel has similar fuel economy as the Sprinter.
+So the choice between the two engines is up to the user’s needs and preferences, power and performance or fuel efficiency.

 Promaster Fuel Mileage

-As you can see above, the Ram Promaster, powered by the 3.6L V6 engine, has a fuel economy that can be considered decent, considering its size and cargo capacity.
-It's noted to offer an average of 14-16 miles per gallon (mpg) in city driving, and around 19-21 mpg on the highway for an average of 17 mpg.
-However, operators should be aware that towing heavy loads can significantly reduce the vehicle's mileage as it is underpowered compared to the other two van options.
+As you can see above the Ram Promaster with the 3.6L V6 engine has decent fuel economy considering its size and cargo capacity.
+It’s noted to get 14-16 miles per gallon (mpg) city and 19-21 mpg highway for an average of 17 mpg.
+However operators should be aware that towing heavy loads will significantly reduce the vehicle’s mileage as it’s underpowered compared to the other two van options.

-Nevertheless, it’s important to remember that actual fuel consumption will depend on specific driving conditions and habits, as well as the weight of the van’s build-out.
+But remember actual fuel consumption will depend on specific driving conditions and habits and the weight of the van’s build-out.

 Gas vs Diesel camper van

-Choosing between a gas or diesel camper van will significantly impact your travel experience and comfort.
-The type of fuel your vehicle uses can affect your van's heating options, where you can travel and the overall performance of your van.
+Choosing between a gas or diesel camper van will impact your travel experience and comfort.
+The type of fuel your vehicle uses will affect your van’s heating options, where you can travel and the overall performance of your van.

-Espar, a popular heating system provider, offers both gas and diesel hydronic furnaces, providing flexibility for van owners.
-These furnaces are designed to provide consistent, efficient heating, making your camper van comfortable even in colder climates.
-The choice between a gas and diesel furnace will depend on the fuel type of your van, as it is more efficient to have a furnace that runs on the same fuel.
+Espar, a popular heating system provider, offers both gas and diesel hydronic furnaces, giving van owners flexibility.
+These furnaces are designed to provide consistent, efficient heating making your camper van comfortable even in cold climates.
+The choice between a gas and diesel furnace will depend on the fuel type of your van as it’s more efficient to have a furnace that runs on the same fuel.

-When considering where you plan to travel, it's worth noting that quality diesel can be challenging to find below the American border.
-Therefore, if your travels will take you to Central or South America, a gas-powered van may be the more convenient option.
+When considering where you will travel, it’s worth noting that quality diesel can be hard to find below the American border.
+So if you will be traveling to Central or South America a gas powered van may be the more convenient option.

-In conclusion, the choice between a gas or diesel camper van will depend on your specific needs, preferences, and travel plans.
-It's essential to consider all these factors to make an informed decision that will serve you well on your adventures.
+In summary the choice between a gas or diesel camper van will depend on your specific needs, preferences and travel plans.
+Be sure to consider all these factors to make an informed decision that will serve you well on your adventures.

 Sprinter vs. Transit vs. Promaster - Warranty, Service & Cost of Ownership

-When it comes to warranties and service coverage, each van comes with its own set of offerings.
+When it comes to warranties and service coverage each van has its own set of offerings.

-The Mercedes Sprinter comes with a limited warranty that covers the vehicle for 3 years or up to 36,000 miles, whichever comes first.
-Additionally, they offer a drivetrain warranty for up to 5 years or 100,000 miles.
-In terms of maintenance costs, Mercedes vehicles typically have higher costs associated with upkeep.
-It's estimated that over a period of 5 years, the average cost of maintaining a Sprinter van could range between $3,000 - $5,000 USD.
-In saying this, Mercedes does hold its value for longer periods of time than the competitive brands.
+The Mercedes Sprinter has a limited warranty that covers the vehicle for 3 years or 36,000 miles, whichever comes first.
+They also offer a drivetrain warranty for up to 5 years or 100,000 miles.
+Maintenance costs for Mercedes vehicles are higher.
+Over 5 years it’s estimated to cost between $3,000 - $5,000 USD.
+To keep the warranty valid regular services are required as per the manufacturer’s recommendations.
+Mercedes holds its value for longer periods of time than the competitive brands.

-The Ford Transit also offers a basic warranty for three years or 36,000 miles a 5-year or 100,000-mile warranty for its diesel engine.
-When it comes to maintenance, the Transit is generally less expensive than the Sprinter.
-Over the course of 5 years, the average cost of maintaining a Transit could be around $2,500 - $4,000 USD.
+The Ford Transit has a basic warranty for 3 years or 36,000 miles and 5 years or 100,000 miles for its diesel engine.
+When it comes to maintenance the Transit is less expensive than the Sprinter.
+Over 5 years it’s estimated to cost between $2,500 - $4,000 USD.
+The Transit can be serviced at a wide network of dealerships making routine services and repairs convenient and accessible.

-Lastly, the Ram Promaster, like its competitors, offers a basic warranty of 3 years or 36,000 miles with .
-The Promaster's maintenance costs are relatively low, similar to the Transit, with an estimated 5-year cost ranging from $2,000 - $3,500 USD.
+The Ram Promaster like its competitors has a basic warranty of 3 years or 36,000 miles.
+The Promaster’s maintenance costs are low like the Transit with an estimated 5 year cost of $2,000 - $3,500 USD.
+Regular services are also necessary to maintain warranty coverage.

-In conclusion, while each van offers competitive warranties, the overall maintenance costs may play a significant role in long-term ownership.
-With a robust network of dealerships for each brand across the US and Canada, accessibility to service centers should not be an issue for any of the three vans.
+In summary while each van has competitive warranties the overall maintenance costs may play a big role in long term ownership.
+All three vans can be serviced at a wide network of dealerships for each brand across the US and Canada so accessibility to service centers should not be an issue for any of the three vans.

-Recap of the best van to for van conversions:
+Recap of the best van for van conversions:

 Mercedes Sprinter van conversions:

-• The Sprinter van has the longest available wheelbase and interior length available.
-This makes it a great starting point for you if you need the extra space.
+The current Sprinter has the longest available wheelbase and interior length available, making it a great starting point if you need extra space.
+The current Sprinter also has updated technology and design improvements over previous models.

 Ford Transit van conversions: